 I always tell my doula clients that pregnancy self-care is important, but I honestly think postpartum self-care is even more important.
 You simply cannot do a good job taking care of someone else if you aren’t feeling safe, happy, and cared for.
 It’s that whole “you can’t pour from an empty cup,” you know?
 You must fill your own cup.
 You must!

 Below are 17 suggestions for postpartum self-care.
 Some involve money, some involve time, but all involve the mindful intention to take care of yourself.
 And hey, they’re just suggestions—you should find the self-care practices that work for you and your lifestyle.
-Just try to find a few minutes, at least every few days, to focus on yourself and your own happiness.
+Just try to find a few minutes, every day, to focus on yourself and your own happiness.
 You, your baby, and your entire family will be the better for it!

-1.Take a walk: Getting outside can clear the mind.
+1.Get some sunshine: Getting outside can clear the mind.
 You can bring your baby in a stroller or a wrap, but it’s ok to go alone, too, even if it’s just a few blocks.
+If walking feels like too much, post up in a sunny window and soak up the vitamin D that way.

 2.Surround yourself with good smells: Amazing lotion, spicy oils in a diffuser, luxury candles, whatever.
 Having your home and environment smell good (especially after a diaper change!) will put you in a good mood.